Invention promotion firm

 The US government estimates that hundreds of companies offer invention-promotion services and that “virtually all of them are either ineffective or outright fraudulent.
 One official at the U.S. Patent and Trademark Office says he believes there are fewer than a half-dozen legitimate invention promoters in the country”.

 Performance

 Prior to the 1999 American Inventors Protection Act (AIPA), accurate statistics of the success rate of invention promotion firms were difficult to come by.
 Nonetheless, as a result of certain legal actions taken against some of these firms, overall success rates have come to light.
 One such firm, Davison Associates, disclosed that of 900 ideas where a client had a prototype built of their invention at an average cost of $11,000, only 30 of those inventions were licensed within 6 months.
 Of the inventions licensed, only 10 made more in license fees than the cost of the invention promotion services.

-Between 2007 and 2009, the Pittsburgh-based promotional firm InventHelp signed agreements with 5,336 clients resulting in 86 licensing agreements.
-Only 27 clients (0.5%) received more money from licensing fees than they paid InventHelp for their services.
+Between 2007 and 2009, the Pittsburgh-based promotional firm signed agreements with 5,336 clients resulting in 86 licensing agreements.
+Only 27 clients (0.5%) received more money from licensing fees than they paid for their services.